marwan-osama/nft-preview-card-component-front-end-mentor-submission/README.md

 ## The challenge

-Your challenge is to build out this preview card component and get it looking as close to the design as possible.
+The challenge is to build out this preview card component and get it looking as close to the design as possible.